Syro-Malankara Catholic Church

-The Syro-Malankara Catholic Church, also known as the Malankara Syrian Catholic Church, is an Eastern Catholic sui iuris particular church that employs the West Syriac Rite and is in full communion with the worldwide Catholic Church possessing self-governance under the Code of Canons of the Eastern Churches.
-It is one of the major archiepiscopal churches of the Catholic Church.
-It is headed by Major Archbishop Baselios Cardinal Cleemis Catholicos of the Major Archdiocese of Trivandrum based in Kerala, India.
-With more than 1096 parishes, it is one of India's biggest church evangelical establishments.The Malankara Syrian Catholic Church traces its origins to the missions of Thomas the Apostle in the 1st century.
-The Church employs the West Syriac Rite Divine Liturgy of Saint James.
-It is one of the two Eastern Catholic churches in India, the other being the Syro-Malabar Church which employs the East Syriac Rite liturgy.
+The Syro-Malankara Catholic Church, also known as the Malankara Syrian Catholic Church, is an Eastern Catholic sui iuris particular church that employs the West Syriac Rite and is in full communion with the worldwide Catholic Church, possessing self-governance under the Code of Canons of the Eastern Churches.
+It is one of the major archiepiscopal churches of the Catholic Church and is headed by Major Archbishop Mor Baselios Cardinal Cleemis Catholicos of the Major Archdiocese of Trivandrum based in Kerala, India.
+With more than 1096 parishes, it is one of India's largest Christian groupings.The Malankara Syrian Catholic Church traces its origins to the missions of Thomas the Apostle in the 1st century.
+The Church employs the West Syriac Rite Divine Liturgy of Saint James and is one of the two Eastern Catholic churches in India, the other being the Syro-Malabar Church which employs the East Syriac Rite liturgy.

-The Malankara Syrian Catholic Church was formed on 20 September 1930 as a result of the reunion movement under the leadership of Archbishop Geevarghese Ivanios, when it split from the Malankara Orthodox Syrian Church and entered into communion with the Catholic Church.
-The Malankara Church itself had emerged from the split within the Saint Thomas Christian community of the 17th century; after the Coonan Cross Oath in 1653, the Malankara Church emerged as the faction that stood with Archdeacon Thoma I in swearing to resist the authority of the Latin Catholic Portuguese Padroado.
-This faction entered into a relationship with the Syriac Orthodox Church of Antioch and adopted the West Syriac Rite (the Saint Thomas Christians of India had until this point used the East Syriac Rite inherited from the historic Church of the East).
-The Syro-Malankara Catholic Church represents the group from this Malankara faction that reunited with Rome in the 20th century (1930), though retaining the West Syriac liturgical rite.
+After the Coonan Cross Oath in 1653, the Malankara faction (Puthenkūttukār) split from communion with the Catholic Church, and supported Archdeacon Thoma I in resisting the authority of the Latin Catholic Portuguese Padroado.
+They entered into communion with the Syriac Orthodox Church of Antioch and Archdeacon Thoma I was consecrated as bishop by Mor Gregorios Abdul Jaleel.
+After this, the Malankara Church began to adopt the West Syriac Rite liturgy from the Syrian Orthodox Church.

-Mar Ivanios started to have negotiations with the Holy See of Rome in 1926 to enter into a new communion.
-The two bishops including Ivanios, a priest, a deacon and a layman were received into the Catholic Church together on 1930.
-By 1950 there were some 65,588 faithful, in 1960 112,478, and in 1970 183,490.
+Mor Geevarghese Ivanios, a bishop of the Malankara Orthodox Syrian Church, began a movement in the Malankara Church to reunite with Rome in the 1920s.
+Mor Ivanios started negotiations with the Holy See in 1926 and two bishops including Mor Ivanios, a priest, a deacon and a layman were received into the Catholic Church together in 1930.

+The Malankara Syrian Catholic Church was formed on 20 September 1930 under the leadership of Mor Ivanios, the first Archbishop of the church.

+By 1950, there were some 65,588 faithful, and in 1970, 183,490.
 There are now over 400,000 faithful in over 12 dioceses in India and across the world.

+The Syro-Malankara Catholic Church is one of two Eastern Catholic Churches in India, the other being the Syro-Malabar Catholic Church, which represents the faction of Pazhayakuttukar, which remained in full communion with Rome after the Coonan Cross Oath and employs the East Syriac Rite.